-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Andie MacDowell, Maid

-- Sarah Snook, Succession
+- WINNER: Sarah Snook, Succession

 - Hannah Waddingham, Ted Lasso